LLNL/Abmarl/docs/src/gridworld.rst

    attack_actor.process_action(agents['agent0'], {'attack': True})

 Here, `agent0` attempts to make two attack actions.
-The first one is successful because `agent1` is within its attack range and is attackable according to the attack mapping. `agent1`'s health will be depleted by 1, and as a result its health will fall to 0 and it will be marked as inactive.
+The first one is successful because `agent1` is within its `attack range` and is attackable according to the `attack mapping`. `agent1`'s `health` will be depleted by 1, and as a result its `health` will fall to 0 and it will be marked as `inactive`.
 The second attack fails because, although `agent2` is within range, it is not a type that `agent0` can attack.

 ..
 NOTE::

-   Attacks can be blocked by :ref:`view blocking <>` agents.
+   Attacks can be blocked by :ref:`blocking <gridworld_blocking>` agents.
 If an attackable agent is masked from an attacking agent, then it cannot be attacked by that agent.
-The masking is determined the same way as the view blocking.
+The masking is determined the same way as the view blocking above.